hrs/recipes/recipes/spicy-stir-fried-chickpeas.md

 - Inch of ginger, peeled and diced
 - Several leaves of red cabbage, sliced
 - 1 tsp. red pepper flakes
-- 1 tsp.
-Sichuan peppercorns
+- 1 tsp. ground Sichuan peppercorns
 - Pinches of salt and pepper

 Combine all marinade ingredients, including the tofu and chickpeas, and